longtongj28/longtongj28/README.md

 - Becoming a more efficient web programmer :shit:
 - Building a mobile app :iphone:
 - learning about data science/AI :chart_with_upwards_trend:
-- get good grades on my Assembly class :anguished:
+- get good grades in my Assembly class :anguished: